M-Croghan/CSNotebook-Interview-Prep/JavaScript.md

 * A browser built-in XMLHttpRequest object (to request data from a web server)
 * JavaScript and HTML DOM (to display or use the data)

-AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
-Meaning that it is possible to update parts of a web page, without reloading the whole page.
+AJAX is a process in which the browser makes requests for data to servers using JavaScript.
+This is done after the page loads and is usually in response to user input.
+The advantage is that a web page can respond to user input by making a request for data and then dynamically changing the state of the application based on that new data.
+This is done without needing to refresh or change the page. (i.e. it allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
+Meaning that it is possible to update parts of a web page, without reloading the whole page.)

 ### :scroll: <span style="color: aqua">Tell me about when you may need to use AJAX?</span>
 When I want some change to occur within a page in real time without reloading the entire page itself.
 Chat Bot interaction or Captcha validation / reloading are excellent examples where users would need to interact with something on a page and not have the page reload entirely.